 Example: All Natural Teddy Bear Peanut Butter (Ingredients = peanuts)

-When needing something sweet try making your own desserts with cocoa and other healthy ingredients to get that sweet fix without all of the added sugar: check out www.chocolatecoveredkatie.com (healthy dessert blog) for some ideas with lots of options for substitutions.
+When in need of something sweet try making your own desserts with cocoa and other healthy ingredients to get that sweet fix without all of the added sugar: check out www.chocolatecoveredkatie.com (healthy dessert blog) for some ideas with lots of options for substitutions.

 Check out my favorite clean homemade treats http://www.janaellehumberdnutrition.com/sweet-tooth

-CLEAN ENERGY BITES: For an already made sweet treat that provides great nutrition and loads of flavor, try these delicious bites!
-Perfect for on the go, they are small hole sized balls, loaded with healthy ingredients that typically include dried fruit, oats, nuts, seeds, cocoa, protein powder...aka FUEL with a satisfying punch of sweet!
+CLEAN ENERGY BITES: These are home-made bite sized holes, with balanced macros for a great on the go snack.
+Loaded with healthy ingredients that typically include dried fruit, oats, nuts, seeds, cocoa, protein powder...aka FUEL with a satisfying punch of sweet!
 The beauty and appeal of these bite-sized snacks is they are chock-full of vitamins and minerals, healthy fats, and complex carbs—hence the “energy”.

 SUGAR SUBSTITUTES /LOW CALORIE SWEETENER